 Ball's carbon footprint is composed of the GHG emissions emitted from our direct operations (Scope 1 and 2) and from our value chain (Scope 3).
-In 2022, Ball's total carbon footprint (Scope 1, 2 & 3) was 13.1 million metric tons of carbon dioxide equivalents (t CO2e).
+In 2022, Ball's total carbon footprint (Scope 1, 2 & 3) was 13.1 million metric tons of carbon dioxide equivalents (t\CO2e). temperatures - comfort heating.